Exploring Birthing Options in Perth: A Doula's Guide to South and North of the River

 - adavs1991

-- Nov 7
+- Nov 7, 2025

 - 4 min read

-Choosing where and how to give birth is one of the most important decisions expectant mums face.
-As a doula who has supported many families through their birthing journeys in Perth, I understand how overwhelming the options can be.
-Perth offers a variety of birthing choices, each with its own benefits and considerations.
-In this post, I’ll walk you through the main birthing options available both south and north of the river, sharing insights from a doula’s perspective to help you feel confident and informed.
+Perth offers a wide variety of birthing options, each with its own benefits and considerations.
+In this guide, I’ll walk you through the main options both south and north of the river, sharing insights from a doula’s perspective to help you feel confident, informed, and supported through every step of your journey.

 Birthing Options South of the River

-Hospital Births
+Hospital Births (Public & Private)

 Access to obstetricians and specialist care

-Pain relief options including epidurals
+Pain relief options, including epidurals

-Neonatal intensive care units (NICU) if needed
+Neonatal intensive care units (NICU) when needed

 Midwifery Group Practice (MGP)